Litou-lyh/dbs-webapp-24su/README.md

 Now you can access in your browser with this URL: `http://localhost:8080/`

+#### Deployment using Microsoft Azure Cloud Service
+We have deploy the application using Microsoft Azure Cloud Service at [here](https://dbs-webapp-24su-b6hdeedegne8afcb.eastus-01.azurewebsites.net/).
+Please feel free to try out!

 ### User guide
 - To Create a health record:
   1. Fill out the form with valid data.
 (Leave Record ID blank; age must be positive integer; BMI must be positive number)